-For federal research funding to continue in Canada, it is critical for all parts of the research enterprise to demonstrate impacts, benefits, and return on investment to the Canadian public and governments.
+For federal research funding to continue in Canada, it is critical for all parts of the research enterprise to demonstrate impacts, benefits and return on investment to the Canadian public and governments.

-CFI places great importance on being open, transparent, and accountable to the public regarding the impact and outcomes of its investments in research infrastructure.
+The CFI places great importance on being open, transparent and accountable to the public regarding the impact and outcomes of its investments in research infrastructure.
 Accordingly, CFI-funded research institutions are also expected to communicate the results of these investments to Canadians.

-8.1 Submitting Communication Updates
+8.1 Submitting communication updates

-As part of the annual Institutional Report (see Section 7.2.2), and to showcase the impacts and outcomes of CFI's investments, CFI requires information on the communication activities undertaken in the past year, along with activities planned for the coming year.
-Institutions are requested to provide information on media activity (e.g. news releases, television or radio items, newspaper articles, web postings, or any other publications) and special events (e.g. official openings, funding announcements, conferences, public outreach activities).
-This information assists CFI in identifying opportunities for collaboration, and in supporting institutions in their efforts to showcase the importance and benefits of research to their respective communities and beyond.
+As part of the annual Institutional Report (see Section 7.2.2), and to showcase the impacts and outcomes of CFI investments, the CFI requires information on the communication activities undertaken in the past year, along with activities planned for the coming year.
+Institutions are asked to provide information on media activity (e.g. news releases, television or radio items, newspaper articles, web postings or any other publications) and special events (e.g. official openings, funding announcements, conferences and public outreach activities).
+This information assists the CFI in identifying opportunities for collaboration and supporting institutions in their efforts to showcase the importance and benefits of research to their respective communities and beyond.

-8.2 Announcing CFI Funding Decisions
+8.2 Announcing CFI funding decisions

-CFI makes a national funding announcement following every meeting of its Board of Directors.
+The CFI usually makes a national funding announcement after every meeting of its Board of Directors.
 In most cases, a funding announcement event is organized in conjunction with a recipient institution.
-Following national announcements, CFI looks to the recipient institutions themselves to showcase their individual or collective awards through various communications mechanisms (e.g. media profiles, awards ceremonies, and publications, such as science magazines, alumni news, etc.).
-Special events (e.g. openings, ribbon cuttings, groundbreakings, and milestone celebrations) also provide good opportunities for institutions, their researchers, and their partners-along with government representatives, the media, and CFI-to showcase the research taking place in their community.
+Following national announcements, the CFI looks to recipient institutions to showcase their individual or collective awards through various communications mechanisms (e.g. media profiles, awards ceremonies, and publications, such as science magazines, alumni news, etc.).
+Special events (e.g. openings, ribbon cuttings, groundbreakings and milestone celebrations) also provide opportunities for institutions, their researchers and partners, along with government representatives, the media and the CFI, to highlight the research taking place in their community.

-Where a significant demand exists for services from the institution to the public in one or both of Canada's official languages, the institution will communicate with the public in the language or languages applicable.
+Where a significant demand exists for services from the institution to the public in one or both of Canada's official languages, the institution will meet that demand.

-8.3 Showcasing the Impacts of Research
+8.3 Showcasing the impacts of research

-CFI welcomes any opportunity to partner with funded institutions to showcase in a significant way the results that institutions have achieved and how this benefits Canadians.
-These activities can target the media, the general public, government decision-makers, and other key stakeholders in an effort to further acquaint them with research activities enabled by CFI funding and those conducting this work.
+The CFI welcomes any opportunity to partner with funded institutions to showcase in a significant way their results and how they benefit Canadians.
+These activities can target the media, general public, government decision-makers or other key stakeholders in an effort to further acquaint them with research activities enabled by CFI funding.

-One such initiative created by CFI is its online magazine, InnovationCanada.ca.
-This website, first launched in 2002, showcases excellence in Canadian research, and receives more than 20 million hits per year from all sectors of the population.
+One such initiative created by the CFI is its popular online magazine, InnovationCanada.ca.
+This website, first launched in 2002, showcases excellence in Canadian research, and receives more than 20 million hits each year from all sectors of the population.
 It is also used by media as a source for science information.
-CFI-funded institutions have the opportunity to directly reach this sizable audience by submitting success story articles to CFI for posting on InnovationCanada.ca.
-CFI looks forward to working with communications staff at CFI-funded institutions to take advantage of this opportunity for significant national and international visibility.
+CFI-funded institutions have the opportunity to directly reach this audience by submitting compelling success stories to CFI for posting on InnovationCanada.ca.
+The CFI looks forward to working with communications staff at its funded institutions to take advantage of every opportunity for significant national and international visibility.